GekkaSaori/DPB4B/README.md

 9. Q: Any plans for the future?

    A: Maybe I will add more questions, and of course, fix font problems in the future.

+10. Q: Why not \*nix-friendly?

+    A: Because I don't have a platform on \*nix, sorry for that.
+But it should runs smoothly on \*nix platform.
+Maybe I will fix the problems with crossing-platform and write a script to help you to compile the document later.

+ 11. Q: Why not use `\include` or `\input` command to divide your document?

+     A: It's a historical problem.
+Since I haven't thought about making it public or it will become so long, it uses `article` document class, and not be divided.
+Will be fixed after it becomes stable.